-This course is designed for introduction of the Linux operating system.
-The students will learn to installation, configure, maintain, administration, and use programming features of Linux operating system.
-Students will learn how download and install source application from the Internet, running Windows emulation, and the role of Linux in the enterprise network environment.
-This courses uses a combination of reading, lecture, Internet based research, and lab work to reinforce the course materials.
+This course is designed to introduce the Linux operating system.
+The students will learn to install, configure, maintain, administer, and use programming features of the Linux operating system.
+Students will learn how to download and install source application from the Internet, run Windows emulation, and apply Linux in the enterprise network environment.
+This course uses a combination of reading, lecture, Internet-based research, and lab work to reinforce the course materials.
+Further, this course helps prepare students to take an industry accepted Linux+ certification exam.